Credit Karma Guide to Cash Back Credit Cards

 Allowing fees to eat away at your earnings

-“It’s also important to compare the rewards you’re earning against the annual fees,” says Alex Cohen, CEO of Birch Finance.
+“It’s also important to compare the rewards you’re earning against the annual fees,” says Alex Cohen, former CEO of Birch Finance.

 Annual fees and other fees, such as late fees and return payment fees, can quickly eat away any bonus rewards you earn on a premium cash back credit card.
 Run the numbers to see if the cash back you’d earn from your projected spending beats what you could earn with a no-annual-fee card.